CoreyOliver/Wave_Release/checklist.md

 TO DO:

-[] adjust the date format for the POST request.
+[x] adjust the date format for the POST request.
 Date format?
+[] add delete request by wave params
+    [x] delete request set up
+    [] troubleshoot why it hasn't deleted
+[] add edit function to wave line
+    [] use state to add form when selected
+    [] edit the whole line?